solana-foundation/developer-content/content/cookbook/wallets/check-publickey.md

 ---
 title: How to Validate a Public Key
 sidebarSortOrder: 4
+description:
+  "Public keys on Solana can be validated with a small amount of code.
+Learn how to validate public keys on Solana."
 ---

 In certain special cases (e.g. a Program Derived Address), public keys may not